maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     10 FOR X = 1 TO 0
     20 PRINT X
     30 NEXT X
-    40 PRINT "DONE"
+    40 PRINT "LOOP COMPLETE"

 On most interpreted dialects, the output will be:

     1
-    DONE
+    LOOP COMPLETE

 On Dartmouth derived versions, the loop body is not performed and the the output would be:

-    DONE
+    LOOP COMPLETE

 This style of execution is not currently supported in RetroBASIC.

-Univac 1100 BASIC allows a single statement to follow the `FOR` without a separator, in which case the `NEXT` is not required.
+Univac 1100 BASIC allows an alternate form with single statement following the `FOR` without a separator, in which case the `NEXT` is not required.
 For instance, `FOR I=1 TO 10 PRINT I" will print 1 to 10.
 This is not currently supported in RetroBASIC.

 #### See also: